ibrado/jekyll-paginate-content/README.md

 ## Why use this?

-1. You want to split long posts and pages/articles into multiple pages, e.g. chapters;
+1. You want to split long posts and pages/articles/reviews, etc. into multiple pages, e.g. chapters;
 1. You want to offer faster loading times to your readers;
-1. You want more ad revenue;
+1. You want more ad revenue from your Jekyll site.
-1. That's not enough? :stuck_out_tongue:

 ## Installation